 Travel Tip #2 – Groupon

-So, we headed out on the whale watching trip on a beautiful sunny afternoon.
+We headed out on the whale watching trip on a beautiful sunny afternoon.
 Though it was a lovely boat ride, for the first 3 hours we pretty much cruised around aimlessly searching for dolphins or whales and not finding anything.
-Now, I’ve only been whale-watching twice (Maui and Cabo – both during high season) but both times we found whales quickly and they were everywhere, it was really exciting!
+Now, I’ve only been whale-watching twice (Maui and Cabo – both during high season), but both times we found whales quickly and they were everywhere, it was really exciting!
 Not this time.

-But just when I was thanking my lucky stars that I only paid $49 for this, we finally came across hundreds of dolphins who came straight to us and swam alongside the boat (I’ve included some video of that with the photo gallery this week – it was awesome).
+But just when I was thanking my lucky stars that I only paid $49 for this, we finally came across hundreds of dolphins who came straight to us and swam alongside the boat – it was awesome.
 Unfortunately, we only had a few minutes with them before it was time to turn back.
-The company did give us a free lifetime voucher to try the cruise again sometime.
+Since we didn’t see much, the company did give us a free lifetime voucher to try the cruise again sometime.
 Hopefully, we’ll get a chance to use it.

 As the night progressed, the All Blacks prevailed over Australia, celebration ensued and all was right with the world.
 The Kiwis are a crazy bunch after a rugby victory.

-Day 4 – A Little Culture at the Museum
+Day 4 – Culture at the Auckland Museum

 That afternoon we did some souvenir shopping before heading back to Princes’ Wharf for Shannon’s final dinner before heading home the next day.